The ultimate Uganda and Rwanda safari. Four parks, two countries, endless adventure.

 Queen Elizabeth National Park is located in the western arm of the Great East African Rift Valley, and encompasses Lake Edward and Lake George.
 This is a park with an incredible variety of habitats, which in turn are home to an astonishing diversity of wildlife.
 From volcanic craters and grassy plains to stunning tropical forests, wetlands and rivers, there is something different to see at every turn.

-You will be staying at Kyambura Gorge Lodge
+You will be staying at Kyambura Gorge Lodge, Full board

 Game Drives in Queen Elizabeth National ParkHead out on an early morning game drive as the sun rises and the animals stir, first to explore the Kasenyi plains, excellent for sighting lion and large herds of Ugandan kob.
 Mweya is also one of the best places to look for leopard, which live in the dense, scrubby thickets.
-After lunch back at the lodge, you can head out again and enjoy another drive.
+After lunch back at the lodge, you can head out again and enjoy another drive or you may prefer to stay out all day with a picnic.
+Just discuss this with your guide.

 Chimp tracking in Kyambura GorgeThe steeply forested walls of Kyambura are home not only to chimpanzees but also to the red-tailed monkey, black and white colobus, giant forest hog and many bird species.
 A half day walk down to the Gorge is a rewarding experience, not only for seeing chimpanzees but also to explore the beautiful river valley.